geosolutions-it/crop-information-portal/doc/en/admin/arch/index.rst

 ^^^^^^^^^^
 The following are the components of the architecture of the Crop Information Portal.

-* **MapStore**: The main frontend to generate charts, maps and reports inferring Agrometereological data.
+* **MapStore**: The main front-end to generate charts, maps and reports inferring agro-metereological data.
 Interacts with GeoServer to allow this kind of processing.
-* **Administration Interface**: The administrator frontend to update published data and generate statistics from raster images interacting with GeoBatch.
-Provides also a Graphical User interface to manage users.
+* **Administration Interface**: The administrator front-end to update published data and generate statistics from raster images interacting with GeoBatch.
+Provides also user management functionalities.
-* **GeoStore**: a non-sql REST access database used for user related data.
-Manages the user roles and the log of their operations.
+* **GeoStore**: a non-sql REST access database used to store users data and to log their operations.
-* **GeoServer** is an open source software server written in Java that allows users to share and edit geospatial data.
+* **GeoServer** is an open source software server that allows users to share and edit geospatial data.
 Designed for interoperability, it publishes data from any major spatial data source using open standards.
-* **GeoBatch** is an Open Source Java enterprise application for the collection, processing and publication of geospatial data in real time.
+* **GeoBatch** is an Open Source application for the collection, processing and publication of geospatial data in real time.

 General Architecture
 ^^^^^^^^^^^^^^^^^^^^